DmitryZhhchk/Imager/README.md

 It is a Model-View-Controller project.
 As a model, there is a  ImgProcessor class which works with an image using  SixLaboSr.ImageSharper.
 This class is used as a singletone, so we create it only once when application starts.
-Than it  processes and reloads different images.
+Then it  processes and reloads different images.

 Controller(HomeController) receives data(a loaded picture and some parameters) from a view, calls ImgProcessor